kavitalikesfajitas/portfolio/packages/shadcn-ui-lib/README.md

 ## Styles

 Global styles for shadcn components are located in `styles/global.css`.
-Import them in your application:
+Import them in your application, or in your `css` file

 ```typescript
 import "@kavita-likes-fajitas/shadcn-ui-lib/styles/global.css";